MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/entity-stats-and-leaderboards.md

 Entity Leaderboards provide a means by which to rank and order profiles.
 These rankings can be based on a corresponding statistic, or they can be driven entirely by updates directly to a leaderboard.
 That's all to say that these two new services can not only be used in tandem but also support full independent adoption - you can create and manage leaderboards without collecting any stats, and you can collect and analyze stats without building any leaderboards.

-Along with this fundamental change to how these services are supported in PlayFab comes both returning & new features, including the following:
+Along with this fundamental change to how these services are supported in PlayFab comes both returning and new features, including the following:

 - Full integration with the [Entity Programming Model](/gaming/playfab/features/data/entities).
-- Resettable stats & leaderboards, and version retention.
+- Resettable stats and leaderboards, with version retention.
-- Metadata support for stats & leaderboards.
+- Metadata support for stats and leaderboards.
 - Multicolumn leaderboards for enhanced tie-breaking.
 - LiveOps Automation integration (PlayStream Events).
 - On-demand friend-based leaderboards.